Become a Leader for Children with Diverse Abilities

-Become an expert educator, advocate and leader with the Master of Education in Early Childhood Education and Early Childhood Special Education degree at Grand Canyon University (GCU).
-This program enables you to help each student grow to his or her full potential while advocating at the school and district level for children of diverse abilities.
+Transform into a skillful and knowledgeable educator, advocate and leader with the Master of Education in Early Childhood Education and Early Childhood Special Education at Grand Canyon University (GCU).
+This program can empower you to help each student grow to his or her full potential while advocating at the school and district level for children in their early years of education.

-In addition to coursework, students complete 104 hours of field experience within birth through grade 3 classrooms, in both special and general education environments.
+In addition to coursework, you will complete a minimum of 104 hours of field experience within birth through grade 3 classrooms, in both special and general education environments.
 All courses are directly aligned with national teaching standards as prescribed by the Interstate Teacher Assessment and Support Consortium (InTASC), International Society for Technology in Education Standards for Teachers (ISTE-T), Council for Exceptional Children (CEC) and the National Association for the Education of Young Children (NAEYC).

-In this early childhood special education program, you will examine the following topics and concepts:
+In this early childhood special education master’s program, you will examine the following topics and concepts:

 - Early childhood growth and development